 - Keep trees at least 10 feet away from your house – rats are good climbers and jumpers, so they can easily hop on top of your house from a tree.

 And as a final bonus tip: Clean everything after you’ve dealt with a rat infestation.
 Rats are attracted to places the smell of a former rat nest as this tells them that the area is suitable for them.
-So, if you’ve just driven rats off your property, do a proper cleaning to remove all rat droppings and smells.
+So, if you’ve just driven rats off your property, do a proper cleaning (following necessary safety measures) to remove all rat droppings and smells.